Jeiwan/uniswapv3-book/content/docs/milestone_3/introduction.md

 # bookSearchExclude: false
 ---

-> You'll find the complete code of this chapter in [this Github branch](https://github.com/Jeiwan/uniswapv3-code/tree/milestone_3).
->
-> This milestone introduces a lot of code changes in existing contracts.
-[Here you can see all changes since the last milestone](https://github.com/Jeiwan/uniswapv3-code/compare/milestone_2...milestone_3)

 # Cross-tick Swaps

 We have made a great progress so far and our Uniswap V3 implementation is quote close to the original one!
 However, our